bsc-wdc/dislib/docs/source/index.rst

 - 100M and 300M = 100 and 300 million random samples, with 100 features each.
 - mnist = The `mnist <https://www.csie.ntu.edu
   .tw/~cjlin/libsvmtools/datasets/multiclass.html#mnist>`_ dataset.
-- 20K = Square matrix of 20 thousand rows and 20 thousand columns, with random values.
+- 20K = square matrix of 20 thousand rows and 20 thousand columns, with random values.

 Source code